iamjackg/md2cf/README.md

 If you're uploading entire folders, you might want to add a prefix to each page title in order to avoid collisions.
 You can do this using the `--prefix` parameter.

+### Adding a preface

+The `--preface-markdown` and `--preface-file` commands allow you to add some text at the top of each page.
+This is useful if you're mirroring documentation to Confluence and want people to know that it's going to be overwritten in an automated fashion.

+The first option allows you to specify markdown text right on the command line, and defaults to a paragraph saying

+**Contents are auto-generated, do not edit.**

+The second option takes a path to a markdown file and will prepend its contents to every page.
+Note that this is parsed separately and added to the body after the main page has been parsed, so it won't influence behaviour tied to the page contents such as title or front matter detection.

 ### Parent page

 If you want to upload the page under **a specific parent**, you can supply the parent's page ID as the `--parent-id` parameter, or its title through the `--parent-title` parameter.
 Note